 Why you shouldn't overcapitalise:

-Doing so will help to ensure you don’t overcapitalise, which can diminish a return on investment if the costs outweigh the revenue.
+Doing so will help to guarantee you don't overcapitalise, which can lessen a return on investment if the costs outweigh the revenue.

-Geffen concludes: “In the current economy, whether you want to offset the rising cost of Living or create a new income stream, dual Living makes a lot of sense.
-If implemented correctly, it has far more benefits than disadvantages and will add substantially to the value of your property when you eventually sell.”
+Geffen concludes: "Dual living makes a lot of sense in the current economy, whether you want to offset the rising expense of living or generate a new revenue stream.
+Dual living makes a lot of sense in both of these scenarios.
+If executed effectively, it offers many more benefits than problems and will add substantially to the value of your house when you eventually sell."